Teetotalism: Christianity

 Uniformed members of the Salvation Army ("soldiers" and "officers") make a promise on joining the movement to observe lifelong abstinence from alcohol.
 This dates back to the early years of the organisation, and the missionary work among alcoholics.

 With respect to Restorationist Christianity, members of certain groups within the Christian Science movement abstain from the consumption of alcohol.

 The Church of Jesus Christ of Latter-day Saints rejects alcohol based upon the Word of Wisdom.

-Eastern Orthodox Church, the Roman Catholic Church, the Lutheran Churches, Oriental Orthodox Churches, and the Anglican Communion all require wine in their central religious rite of the Eucharist (Holy Communion).
+Eastern Orthodox Church, the Catholic Church, the Lutheran Churches, Oriental Orthodox Churches and the Anglican Communion all require wine in their central religious rite of the Eucharist (Holy Communion).
 In contrast, churches in the Methodist tradition (which traditionally upholds teetotalism) require that "pure, unfermented juice of the grape" be used in the sacrament of Holy Communion.

 In the Gospel of Luke (1:13–15), the angel that announces the birth of John the Baptist foretells that "he shall be great in the sight of the Lord, and shall drink neither wine nor strong drink; and he shall be filled with the Holy Ghost, even from his mother's womb".
 A free translation of the New Testament, the Purified Translation of the Bible (2000), translates in a way that promotes teetotalism.
 However, the term 'wine' (and similar terms) being consumed by God's people occurs over two hundred times in both the Old and New Testament.

-Dharmic faiths
+Indian religions

+In Hinduism, the consumption of alcohol and other intoxicants, called surapana, is considered as one of the five mahapatakas (great sins).
+Hindus are prohibited from drinking alcohol "as it has a direct impact on the nervous system, leading to actions that a sound person normally would not."

+One of the five precepts of Buddhism is abstaining from intoxicating substances that disturb the peace and self-control of the mind, but it is formulated as a training rule to be assumed voluntarily by laypeople rather than as a commandment.
 Jainism forbids the consumption of alcohol, in addition to trade in alcohol.

-In Hinduism, the consumption of alcohol and other intoxicants, called surāpāna, is considered the second mahāpātaka, or great sin.
-Hindus are prohibited from drinking alcohol "as it has a direct impact on the nervous system, leading to actions that a sound person normally would not."

-Similarly, one of the five precepts of Buddhism is abstaining from intoxicating substances that disturb the peace and self-control of the mind, but it is formulated as a training rule to be assumed voluntarily by laypeople rather than as a commandment.
-Buddhist monks and nuns who hold traditional vows are forbidden from consuming alcohol.
+Liquor is listed as one of the prohibitions in Sikhism.

 Islam

 In contemporary Islam, the concept of khamr (خمر), which refers to a category of intoxicating substances that are forbidden, is now generally understood as encompassing all forms of alcohol.
 Muslim countries have low rates of alcohol consumption, with many enforcing a policy of prohibition.
 Additionally, the majority of Muslims do not drink and believe consuming alcohol is forbidden (haram).

 Ibn Majah and al-Tirmidhi narrated an authentic hadith that if a Muslim drinks alcohol and does not repent, they would enter Hell after death and be "made to drink from the pus of the people of Jahannum."
-Muslims believe that Allah will not accept the prayers of a repentant individual until forty days after the consumption of an alcoholic drink.
+Muslims believe that Allah will not accept the prayers of an individual until forty days after the consumption of an alcoholic drink.